Saturday Brunch at Zuma Abu Dhabi - Everything You Need To Know

 Try to pace yourself.

 The other side of the room holds cooked food: glorious sweet corn, grilled asparagus, yakitori in every flavour, gyoza - delicious.
 The wagyu sliders may have been my absolute 'dish of the day', the bun was soft, the wagyu patty seared to medium rare.
-The spicy chicken katsu bao were also excellent and a table favourite.
+The spicy chicken katsu bao were not great - they were dry, making them just about the only thing we didn't like.

 MAIN DISHES

-We'd chosen these at the beginning of our meal and signalled our excellent server to bring them on.
 We chose both wagyu sirloin and a delicious, not-too-spicy tenderloin that simply melted in your mouth.
-The black cod at Zuma is the best in Abu Dhabi and the flavours do not disappoint.
+Black cod is one of the dishes Zuma is most well-known for, and while this was good, it lacked the hallmark caramelisation that would've elevated it from good to incredible.
 Finally, the large, meaty lamb chops were excellent for sharing.

 DRINKS

-The drinks menu is small but perfectly formed.
+The drinks menu is small.
 The house package includes Kirin beer, wine and prosecco, which seemed to be the most popular options.
 The only mixed drinks on offer were the Zuma cleansers or mocktails, which were sensational.
 Our favourite was the boutoko: grapefruit and passionfruit with almond syrup, shaken with cranberry juice and served long with a glorious amount of crushed ice.
 Champagne is Bollinger.
+In my opinion, this is a downfall of the brunch: I would like to see a decent cocktail list added -although, having said that, prosecco glasses were never empty, which is better than having to order cocktails that take an age to come.

 DESSERT

 Zuma Saturday brunch is one to add to your list.
-It's not the most affordable brunch in Abu Dhabi but the amount of food and, more importantly the quality of the food and service makes it something special, a definite step up from other table brunches in Abu Dhabi.
+It's not the most affordable brunch in Abu Dhabi but the amount of food on offer and, more importantly the quality of this food makes it somewhere to try at least once in your Abu Dhabi brunch journey.

 TIMING: 12.30-3.30PM